When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The Bottom Line

-While we love the comfort and design of the Puddle Jumper, overall safety wins out, making our top pick for the best baby life jacket the Stohlquist Unisex.
+While the Puddle Jumper wins points for fun and comfort, safety is our priority.
+That is why our top pick for the best baby life jacket is the Stohlquist Unisex.

 Feedback: Was This Article Helpful?